TX Guide

 After the license: car ownership is optional

-Many students never buy a car.
-If you do, vehicle registration, inspection, and Texas liability insurance become separate deadlines from the license itself.
-If you do not, your Texas ID or driver license still functions as primary photo ID for banking, bars, and domestic travel—subject to REAL ID markings on the card.
+If you do not buy a car, your Texas ID or driver license still functions as primary photo ID for banking and everyday use — subject to REAL ID markings on the card.

 Semester-start survival tips